aerospike/aerospike-tools-backup/README.md

 ## Building

-Make sure you have all dependencies installed for the Aerospike C client and asbackup.
+Make sure you have all dependencies installed for the Aerospike C client, Aerospike secret agent C client, and asbackup.
 See https://github.com/aerospike/aerospike-client-c#build-prerequisites for more C client information.
+See https://github.com/aerospike/secret-agent-client-c#building for more secret agent C client information.
 Below are dependencies for asbackup only.
 - openssl 3
 - An event library: libuv, libevent, or libev (also used by the C client submodule)